SmartBear/swaggerhub-cli/README.md

   OWNER/API_NAME/[VERSION]  API to create in SwaggerHub

 OPTIONS
-  -f, --file=file              (required) file location of API to create -h, --help                   show CLI help
-  --publish                    sets the API version as published --setdefault                 sets API version to be the default --visibility=public|private  [default: private] visibility of API in SwaggerHub
+  -f, --file=file                (required) file location of API to create -h, --help                     show CLI help --published=publish|unpublish  [default: unpublish] sets the lifecycle setting of the API version --setdefault                   sets API version to be the default --visibility=public|private    [default: private] visibility of API in SwaggerHub

 DESCRIPTION
   The API version from the file will be used unless the version is specified in the command argument.